Statistical Inference with M-Estimators on Adaptively Collected Data: Problem Formulation

-For example, in a classical linear regression setting with $K$ treatments, a natural choice for $m_{\theta}$ would be the squared loss function:

-Other natural choices for $m_{\theta}$ include likelihood functions and other loss functions.
-In the case that $Y_t$ is binary and $|\MC{A}| = K$, we might choose $m_{\theta}$ to be a logistic regression model:

-For more details about GLMs see Appendix \ref{app:simulationdetails} and \citet{agresti2015foundations}.
-When the data, $\{X_t,A_t, Y_t\}_{t=1}^T$, are independently distributed, classical approaches can be used to prove the consistency and asymptotic normality of M-estimators \citep{van2000asymptotic}.
-However standard M-estimators (like the ordinary least squares estimator) fail to be asymptotically normal when used on bandit data and fail to provide valid confidence intervals based on a normal approximation \citep{athey,deshpande,zhang2020inference}.
-In this work, we show that M-estimators can still be used for provide valid statistical inference on bandit data as long as they are adjusted with well-chosen adaptive weights.
+For example, in a classical linear regression setting with $|\MC{A}| < \infty$ actions, a natural choice for $m_{\theta}$ is the negative of the squared loss function, $m_{\theta} ( Y_t, X_t, A_t ) = - ( Y_t - X_t^\top \theta_{A_t} )^2$.
+When $Y_t$ is binary, a natural choice is instead the negative log-likelihood function for a logistic regression model, i.e., $m_{\theta} ( Y_t, X_t, A_t ) = - [ Y_t X_t^\top \theta_{A_t} - \log ( 1 + \exp ( X_t^\top \theta_{A_t} ) ) ]$.
+More generally, $m_{\theta}$ is commonly chosen to be a log-likelihood function or the negative of a robust loss function such as the Huber loss.
+If the data, $\{X_t, A_t, Y_t\}_{t=1}^T$, were independent across time, classical approaches could be used to prove the consistency and asymptotic normality of M-estimators \citep{van2000asymptotic}.
+However, on data collected with bandit algorithms, standard M-estimators like the ordinary least-squares estimator fail to provide valid confidence intervals \citep{athey,deshpande,zhang2020inference}.
+In this work, we show that M-estimators can still be used to provide valid statistical inference on adaptively collected data when adjusted with well-chosen adaptive weights.